- Who We Are

 - Resource Portal

-Mona Yacoubian currently serves as USAID’s deputy assistant administrator for the Middle East, with oversight of Syria, Jordan and Lebanon.
+Mona Yacoubian currently serves as USAID’s deputy assistant administrator for the Middle East, with oversight of Syria, Jordan, Lebanon and Iraq.

 Prior to joining USAID in July 2014, Yacoubian was a senior adviser for the Stimson Center’s Middle East program, where her work focused on the Arab uprisings with an emphasis on Syria.
 Her experience includes directing Pathways to Progress: Peace, Prosperity and Change in the Middle East, a joint initiative with the George C. Marshall Foundation that explored the dynamics propelling the Arab uprisings and sought innovative policy solutions to the challenges accompanying the Arab transitions.
 Yacoubian also co-directed the Stimson-U.S. Institute of Peace Lebanon Working Group.